judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- "no?": complement is not entailed in the strictest sense, but may be taken to be

 Currently in table:
-- 7 predicates (at the top) that are clearly projective and veridical (yes/yes)
+- 7 predicates that are clearly projective and veridical (yes/yes)
-- 4 predicates (at the bottom) that are clearly not projective and not veridical (no/no)
+- 4 predicates that are clearly not projective and not veridical (no/no)
 -